Operación Triunfo series 10: Gala 11

-Gala 12 (12 December 2018)
+Gala 12

 The episode determined the last three contestants that advanced to the final and joined the two contestants who had already qualified the previous week.
 The judging panel saved one of the four contestants that were up for elimination.
 The public saved two of the remaining three contestants in a voting window that took place during the live show.